About Biomass

 Selected as ESA's seventh Earth Explorer in May 2013, the Biomass mission will provide crucial information about the state of our forests and how they are changing.
 The data will be used to further our knowledge of the role forests play in the carbon cycle.
 Biomass will also provide essential support to UN treaties on the reduction of emissions from deforestation and forest degradation.

-The Biomass launch is expected in 2024 and is planned to be a five-year mission.
+Biomass launched on 29 April 2025 and is planned to be a five-year mission.

 Biomass Objectives

-The objective of the Biomass mission is to determine the global distribution of forest biomass by reducing the uncertainty in the calculation of carbon stock and fluxes associated with the terrestrial biosphere.
+The Biomass mission determines the global distribution of forest biomass by reducing the uncertainty in the calculation of carbon stock and fluxes associated with the terrestrial biosphere.

 Biomass Instrument

-Biomass will carry, for the first time from space, a P-band Synthetic Aperture Radar (SAR) instrument to determine the amount of biomass and carbon stored in forests.
+Biomass carries, for the first time from space, a P-band Synthetic Aperture Radar (SAR) instrument to determine the amount of biomass and carbon stored in forests.

 Tweet